Subscribe to updates

 Housing Scrutiny Committee - Tuesday, 9th December, 2025 6.30 pm

-The Camden Council Housing Scrutiny Committee is scheduled to meet on 9 December 2025 to discuss the Housing Ombudsman's annual report, the Housing Revenue Account budget, the Homelessness and Rough Sleeping Strategy, responses to the Homelessness Scrutiny Panel recommendations, and the Homes and Communities Directorate's performance.
+The Housing Scrutiny Committee met to discuss the Housing Ombudsman's annual report, the Housing Revenue Account budget, the Homelessness and Rough Sleeping Strategy, the response to the Homelessness Scrutiny Panel recommendations, and the Homes and Community Directorate's performance.
+The committee was also scheduled to review its work programme.

 Housing Ombudsman Annual Complaint Handling Report